bsalehe/bash_general/README.md

-# Simple script for pre-proocessing sequencing data in shell command line
+# Simple scripts for pre-proocessing sequencing data in shell command line